bridgeandseekdev/fbPrivacyPolicy/README.md

 QUESTIONS OR CONCERNS.
 If you have any questions or concerns regarding privacy on our Website, please send us a detailed message at bridgeandseekdev@gmail.com.
 We will make every effort to resolve your concerns.
 Effective Date: December 1, 2021
+- Data deletion: All the data that you have provided to us or has been collected by Bridge and Seek will be automatically deleted once you delete your account from the app.
+To delete your account, please go to the profile tab, tap on the menu icon and hit the delete account button.
+To delist Bridge and Seek from facebook, login to your facebook account -> navigate to menu -> Settings and Privacy -> Settings -> Permissions(Apps and Websites).
+Select Bridge and Seek and delete the data.